nyx-project/vyhub-documentation/docs/dev/game_clients.md

 ## Rewards
 Rewards are an essential part of VyHub.
-If a users purchases a packet in the shop, multiple rewards can be applied and should be executed on the server(s) afterwards.
+If a user purchases a packet in the shop, multiple rewards can be applied and should be executed on the server(s) afterwards.

 ### Getting rewards to execute
 As a first step, we need to fetch all rewards that the server should execute.